-Driving a CMV if your blood alcohol concentration is .04% or higher.

-Driving a CMV under the influence of alcohol.

-Refusing to undergo blood alcohol testing.

-Driving a CMV while under the influence of a controlled substance.

-Leaving the scene of an accident involving a CMV.

-Committing a felony involving the use of a CMV.
+- Driving a CMV if your blood alcohol concentration is .04% or higher. - Driving a CMV under the influence of alcohol. - Refusing to undergo blood alcohol testing. - Driving a CMV while under the influence of a controlled substance. - Leaving the scene of an accident involving a CMV. - Committing a felony involving the use of a CMV.

-Driving a CMV when the CDL is suspended.

-Causing a fatality through negligent operation of a CMV.